A MySQL client on Unix can connect to the

 locally on its network interfaces.
 If the server was started

-listen for TCP/IP connections only locally on the loopback
+connections only locally on the loopback interface and does

 Check to make sure that there is no firewall blocking access to MySQL.
 Your firewall may be configured on the basis of the application being executed, or the port number used by MySQL for communication (3306 by default).
 Under Linux or Unix, check your IP tables (or similar) configuration to ensure that the port has not been blocked.
 Under Windows, applications such as ZoneAlarm or Windows Firewall may need to be configured not to block the MySQL port.